 Second, because having your business built on “all debt” would be too risky to those financing you.
 Financial institutions don’t want to see your business have to pay off debt with more debt.
 For example, paying a car payment with a credit card.
 The car payment will be paid, but you are still in debt for that amount because it wasn’t actually paid, the money just moved from one creditor to another.
 And, of course, unmanaged debt can lead to some pretty serious consequences for your business.

-As a responsible business owner, you should: have a sound business plan, know the projections for your business’ financial future, understand your business’ capabilities, and have a strategy for debt repayment.
+As a responsible business owner, you should tkae the steps to ensure you: have a sound business plan, know the projections for your business’ financial future, understand your business’ capabilities, and have a strategy for debt repayment.
 The best way to ensure your business is on the path to financial success is to consult your investors and your business’ financial planner and/or banker.
 Remember, there is nothing to be afraid of once you turn on the lights and see the debt monster for what it is: a manageable and essential risk.